 (iii) The loss of substantial due process rights; or

 (iv) A matter of widespread and exceptional media interest in which there exist possible questions about the Government's integrity which affect public confidence.

 (2) A request for expedited processing may be made at the time of the initial request for records or at any later time.
 A request must include a statement, certified to be true and correct to the best of that person's knowledge and belief, explaining in detail the basis for requesting expedited processing.

 (3) Within 10 days of receipt of a request for expedited processing, ABMC will decide whether to grant it and will notify the requester of the decision.
 If a request for expedited treatment is granted, the request will be given priority and will be processed as soon as practicable.
-If a request for expedited processing is denied, any appeal of that decision will be acted on expeditiously.
+If a request for expedited Start Printed Page 29624processing is denied, any appeal of that decision will be acted on expeditiously.

 (g) Grants and denials of requests.
 (1) Once ABMC determines it will grant a request in full or in part, it shall notify the requester in writing.
-ABMC must also inform the requester of any fees charged under § 10 of this subpart and must disclose the requested records to the requester promptly upon payment of any applicable fees.
+ABMC must also inform the requester of any fees charged under § 404.10 and must disclose the requested records to the requester promptly upon payment of any applicable fees.
 ABMC must inform the requester of the availability of its FOIA Public Liaison to offer assistance.

 (2) ABMC may provide interim releases for voluminous requests.

 (3) If ABMC determines that a full disclosure of a requested record is not possible, it will consider whether partial disclosure of information is possible.
 Records disclosed in part will be marked clearly to show the amount of information deleted and the exemption under which the deletion was made, unless doing so would harm an interest protected by an applicable exemption.
 The location of the information deleted will also be indicated on the record, if technically feasible.